Pumpkin Muffins Recipe

 The transition of the seasons from summer to fall always prompts me to break out the pumpkin puree and start baking.
 Everyone needs a classic pumpkin muffin recipe in their repertoire, and this is mine.
 It’s easy to make with simple ingredients – no mixer required!

-These pumpkin muffins are moist, buttery, soft and loaded with fragrant fall spices with just the right amount of sweetness.
-Enjoy them with a slather of cinnamon honey butter and a warm cup of coffee to make any chilly fall morning nice and cozy.
+These pumpkin muffins are moist, buttery, soft and loaded with cozy fall spices with just the right amount of sweetness.
+Customize them to make them your own by adding mix-ins like chocolate chips, cinnamon chips, nuts, etc. Enjoy them with a slather of cinnamon honey butter and a warm cup of coffee to make any chilly fall morning nice and cozy.

 Let’s discuss the ingredients in these pumpkin muffins, as well as possible substitutions.

 • Light Brown Sugar.
-If you want a more molasses taste, use dark brown sugar.
+If you want a stronger molasses taste, use dark brown sugar.

 • Granulated sugar.
 Any white granulated sugar works great in this recipe.
 I use organic cane sugar.

 • All-purpose flour.
-Bread flour and pastry flour also work well in this pumpkin muffins recipe!
-You can use an all-purpose gluten-free baking flour for a gluten-free version as well!
+Bread flour and pastry flour work well.
+You can use an all-purpose gluten-free baking flour to make them gluten-free.

 • Pumpkin Pie Spice.
+Pumpkin pie spice gives these muffins their classic fall flavor.
 Use store bought or make your own with this recipe: Homemade pumpkin pie spice.

 How To Make Pumpkin Muffins